AleidvdZ/Project_3/README.md

 0820 Team check-in.
 LAG created sqlite files.
 0821 Built flask query, troubleshot need for primary key to utiize flask, identified order of events (to a point).
 0822 LAG recreated sqlite files with primary key.
 AvdZ fixed/tested Flask documentation to pull in both database files.
 GS looked at documentation for graphing options and recommended chart.js.
 Team decided to change question 1 as FDIC already has beautiful graphs addressing time.
 Team discussed a histogram that looks at assets distribution among the banks when they failed.
 0826 LAG created sorting code and setup for pie chart, GS worked on bar chart around assets of the banks at time of closure, AvdZ worked on html, basics for a map.
+0827 Project mostly completed with contribution from all.

-## Conclusion
+## Conclusions
+* Georgia had the most bank closures over the past 20+ years  with 93, followed by Florida (76) and Illinois (69)
+* Majority of banks close with less than $1B in assets, and those with more than $100B are of significant concern.
+* State bank and Trust bought 12 properties in Georgia, and one in Illinois.
+Interesting to see that it was clustered in one state and have an outlier so far away.

 ### Link to Presentation